JsBergbau/MiTemperature2/README.md

 # Read data from Xiaomi Mijia LYWSD03MMC Bluetooth 4.2 Temperature Humidity sensor

-With this script you can read out the value of your LYWSD03MMC sensor, e.g. with Raspberry PI.
+With this script you can read out the data of your LYWSD03MMC (and some other) sensors, e.g. with Raspberry Pi.
 Note Raspbery Pi 4 has a very limited bluetooth range.
-PI Zero W gives much longer range.
+Pi Zero W gives much longer range.

-This sensor doesn't transmit its values in the advertisment data, like the LYWSDCGQ Bluetooth thermometer.
+By default this sensor doesn't transmit its values in the advertisement data, like the LYWSDCGQ Bluetooth thermometer.
 This is more privacy friendly since no one can sniff your temperature readings.
 On the other side this means you have to establish a bluetooth connection with the device to get the data.
 When you're connected no other connection is accepted, meaning if you hold the connection no other can readout your temperature and humidity.

-Once you're connected the LYWSD03MMC it advertises its values about every 6 seconds, so about 10 temperature/humidity readings per minute.
+Once you're connected to the LYWSD03MMC it advertises its values about every 6 seconds, so about 10 temperature/humidity readings per minute.

+## Supported sensors

+This script was originally made to support LYWSD03MMC devices running Xiaomi firmware but support for other hardware and firmware was added later.

+Passive mode (recommended) device support: LYWSD03MMC, MHO-C401, CGG1-M, CGGDK2

+Normal (active connection) device support: LYWSD03MMC

+Qingping format advertisements are supported so it's possible this script also supports advertisements sent by other types of Qingping CGG* devices but this is not tested.
+CGG1-M (Mijia version) devices can also run custom ATC firmware by pvvx.
+Then they behave exactly the same as LYWSD03MMCs running custom firmware.
+Qingping sensors only send Qingping format advertisements when running the original Qingping firmware.

 ## Prequisites / Requirements

 You need Python3 3.7 or above because of the dataclasses used in the Callback Function.
-If you don't have Python 3.7 please take the previous version from here https://raw.githubusercontent.com/JsBergbau/MiTemperature2/5d7b215d7b22d4c21d9244f8a4102513b928f2c7/LYWSD03MMC.py This version is a bit behind and connection error handling has a bug.
+If you don't have Python 3.7 please take the previous version from here https://raw.githubusercontent.com/JsBergbau/MiTemperature2/5d7b215d7b22d4c21d9244f8a4102513b928f2c7/LYWSD03MMC.py.
+This version is a bit behind and connection error handling has a bug.
 If you really need this script, please open and issue and I'll post a new bugfree version.

 For example Raspbian Stretch has only Python 3.5.3.
-If you like to upgrade your Distribution to current Buster release follow this Tutorial https://pimylifeup.com/upgrade-raspbian-stretch-to-raspbian-buster/ If doing so: Omit the rpi-update step.
+If you like to upgrade your Distribution to current Buster release follow this Tutorial https://pimylifeup.com/upgrade-raspbian-stretch-to-raspbian-buster/.
+If doing so: Omit the rpi-update step.

-If you like installing/compiling Python3.7 please take a look at this tutorial https://gist.github.com/SeppPenner/6a5a30ebc8f79936fa136c524417761d However it took about 5 hours to compile/run the regressiontests on a Raspberry PI3B.
+If you like installing/compiling Python3.7 please take a look at this tutorial https://gist.github.com/SeppPenner/6a5a30ebc8f79936fa136c524417761d However it took about 5 hours to compile/run the regressiontests on a Raspberry Pi3B.
 I use this compiled version directly without install.
 If you do, too, you have to change the first line in the script, pointing to your compiled Python version.
-For bluepy you can copy the bluepy-folder from home/pi/.local/lib/python3.7/site-packages/bluepy to <yourPath>Python-3.7.4/Lib and do a chmod +x bluepy-helper in <yourPath>Python-3.7.4/Lib/bluepy
+For bluepy you can copy the bluepy-folder from home/pi/.local/lib/python3.7/site-packages/bluepy to <yourPath>Python-3.7.4/Lib and do a chmod +x bluepy-helper in <yourPath>Python-3.7.4/Lib/bluepy.

 Prequisites: python3 bluez python3-pip bluepy requests
 install via